dobromir-hristov/palettify/docs/installation.md

 # Install
-palettify can be used both in the browser via cdn or script tag and as a package in a build system.
+palettify can be used both in the browser via cdn or script tag and as a package in a build system like Rollup/Webpack/Browserify.

 ## Using a module bundler like Webpack/Rollup/Browserify etc